withcenter/fireflow/README.md

 # Fireflow

-`Fireflow` is an open source, easy, and rapid development tool for FlutterFlow apps providing more powerful and enhanced features like chat, forum, push notifications, and social community features.
+* `Fireflow` is an open source, easy and rapid development tool to build apps like social network service, forum based community service, online shopping service, and much more.

+* `Fireflow` is especially designed to work with `FlutterFlow`.

 # Features